gerbsec/BOT-TO-SCRAPE-LOL/README.md

 9. Don't abuse, get one card for yourself and get rid of this bot.

 10. I am not responsible for what you do with this bot.
 This bot was my creation to buy a 3080.

+# This doesn't work anymore as Newegg changed their checkout methodology